We strive to write code that conforms to the four rules for developers by Sandi Metz:

 Since it's often difficult, just remember that it was created because of controller actions like this one.

 - Avoid writing class methods—they resist refactoring and are better as extracted objects with one public method and multiple privates than as a single class method.
-Class methods should be used only for describing a rule that's applied for all instances:
+Class methods should be used only for describing a rule that is applied to all instances:

 class Order def self.policy_class OrderPolicy end end